minimapletinytools/WCBG/8treasures.md

 Parents choose the price of their child when it goes on the marketplace.
 Sales are split evenly between parents.
 A child’s price decays over time if there are no purchases.
 When a player purchases an animal, they also give the animal some LIFE which can be used as a resource in game.

 ## Treasure
-There are 10 magical treasures scattered throughout the world.
+There are 8 magical treasures scattered throughout the world.
 Once found, these treasures become privately owned public assets taxed under the harberger tax system.
-An account receive different buffs on their animals depending on what treasures they own.
+An account receives different buffs on their animals depending on what treasures they own.
 Treasure holders also earn VOICE credits over time for each treasure they hold.

 ## Governance
 Certain parameters in the world are set through decentralized governance through quadratic voting using VOICE credits.
 Players can put up proposals to change tunable parameters in the world and alter gameplay.
-Example of tunable parameters:
+Examples of tunable parameters:

-- Marketplace taxation rate
+- marketplace taxation rate
-- Universal Basic Income (paid to all living animals)
+- universal basic income (paid to all living animals)
-- Child limits
+- eugenics (breeding policies)
 - LIFE redistribution policy after death

-## FANCY
+## FUTURE
 Future features to add

-- non consensual breeding (animals fight first, to determine who is mother and sole LIFE-link parent and earns 100% of child sale)
+- non-consensual breeding (animals fight first, to determine who is mother and sole LIFE-link parent and earns 100% of child sale)
-- player run shops
+- player run markets
 - building permanent structures in game
 - crafting system